Ulrich V, Count of Württemberg: Life

 In 1444 Ulrich supported the house of Habsburg under King Friedrich III in the Old Zürich War in the fight against the Old Swiss Confederacy.
 Together with his allies which were margrave Albrecht Achilles of Brandenburg, the archbishop of Mainz Dietrich Schenk of Erbach as well as margrave Jakob I of Baden he formed the core of the Mergentheimer alliance which went advanced more and more against the imperial towns.
 These tensions found their culmination in the feud between margrave Albrecht and the imperial town of Nuremberg in 1449.
 Count Ulrich's main opponent under the imperial towns was Esslingen which reduced the income of the county Württemberg by rising it's his duties clearly.
 However, Ulrich did not succeed in winning a determining advantage in spite of winning multiple victories against Esslingen and other imperial towns.

 In 1450 Ulrich gained, after the death of his brother Ludwig I, the guardianship on his nephews, the future counts of Württemberg-Urach Ludwig II and Eberhard V. This soon led to a quarrel with Frederick I, Elector Palatine, who likewise asserted claim to the guardianship.
 Ludwig II already died 1457.
 The estates of Urach passed to Count Eberhard V in 1459.

 In 1458 Ulrich destroyed the castle of Widdern.
 This increased the tensions between him and Frederick.
 Two alliance blocs had developed in the German Empire.
 Ulrich joined the group of Frederick III, crowned emperor in 1452, and Margrave Albrecht Achilles of Brandenburg.
 Their main opponents were the brother of the imperial duke Albert VI of Austria, Frederick of the Palatinate and Duke Louis IX of Bavaria.
 In 1460 the first military encounters between the two groups occurred.
 After a short armistice, Frederick III once more proclaimed imperial war against Bavaria the following year.
 Together with Albrecht Achilles, Ulrich assumed leadership of the imperial forces against Bavaria.
 In the Mainz Diocesan Feud of 1461 to 1463, which broke out shortly after, he supported Archbishop Adolf II of Nassau against his deposed predecessor Diether von Isenburg and Frederick I of the Palatinate.
 After skirmishes, on 30 June 1462 a battle took place near Seckenheim, and Ulrich and his allies were defeated.
 They were taken captive by the Palatinate forces.
 Only on 27 April 1463 was Ulrich able to return to Stuttgart after payment of a ransom.

 In 1473 went Ulrich and Eberhard V a house contract one which should regulate the common hereditary result and aspire to the reunion of both württembergian land parts.

-Ulrich received later with Eberhard V also support against his own renitenten son, Eberhard VI, by which Eberhard V also influence in the Stuttgart land part won.
+On 8 January 1480, Ulrich ceded rule of Württemberg-Stuttgart to his oldest son Eberhard.
+He died the following September 1st at Leonberg during a hunting visit with his nephew Eberhard, future Duke of Württemberg.
+Following a funeral procession, Ulrich was buried at the Stiftskirche in Stuttgart on 8 October 1480.